Things You Can't Miss at the Berlin Wall

 The Berlin Wall, East Side Gallery Museum| ©Nick Fewings

-Considered the largest open-air gallery in the world, it is a space dedicated to art and culture where you will also find the largest section of the wall currently preserved.
+Considered the largest open-air gallery in the world, it is a space dedicated to art and culture where you can also find the largest section of the wall still standing today.

-Here you will find a stretch of wall more than 1 kilometre long on which more than 100 mural and graffiti artists from all corners of the world have painted their talent.
+Here you will find a section of the wall over 1 kilometre long where more than 100 muralists and graffiti artists from all over the world have displayed their talent.

-The collection of famous murals honours the German people's struggle for freedom and their longed-for desire for peace.
+The collection of famous murals honours the German people's struggle for freedom and their longing for peace.
 In other words, there are plenty of reasons to visit!

 How to get there